altitude express, inc. v. zarda: how the supreme court’s decision may affect corporate culture and company policies

-By Jada Allender
+By: Jada Allender

 Altitude Express, Inc. v.
 Zarda is currently before the Supreme Court to determine whether discrimination based on sexual orientation is prohibited by Title VII of the Civil Rights Act of 1964.[1]
 Oral argument was heard on October 8, 2019 and a decision is expected in 2020.
 The impact of the Zarda decision will extend far beyond its impact on civil rights and the push for equality in the LGBTQ community.
 This decision has the potential to induce mass change on employment practices and policies in companies across the United States.